nashville-software-school/client-side-mastery/book-0-installations/chapters/GETTING_STARTED_MAC.md

 /bin/bash -c "$(curl -fsSL https://gist.githubusercontent.com/stevebrownlee/b146bf49071c46c41eddf5778b147a71/raw/47a842f39a43a4b7d7c3dafcb127c74f99082580/install-homebrew.sh)"
 ```

 Once the process is complete, run the `brew` command in your terminal.
-If you see the output `command not found: brew` then contact an instructor.
+If you see the output `command not found: brew` then contact an mentor.

 ## Install Modern Shell